cgat-developers/cgat-core/docs/getting_started/Installation.rst

    conda activate base
    conda activate cgat-c

 The installation script will put everything under the specified location.
-It needs 1.2 GB of disk space (although this will be reduced in v0.4.0).
 The aim of the script is to provide a portable installation that does not interfere with the existing software.
 As a result, you will have a conda environment working with the cgat-core which can be enabled on demand according to your needs.